 I.Family follows an earlier project, IDEFICS (Identification and prevention of dietary-and lifestyle-induced health effects in children and infants), funded by the EU under Framework 6 from 2007-2012.
 This was an epidemiological and intervention project on childhood obesity, involving over 16,000 children.
 Lancaster's contribution focussed on the ethical and public policy dimensions of the study and its findings.
 Again, I was Principal Investigator at Lancaster for this project and sat on the project Steering Committee as a co-chair.

-I have also recently started collaborating with colleagues in LICA (Lancaster Institute for Contemporary Arts) and Glasgow School of Art on an AHRC-funded project called Leapfrog (2015-2017).
-The project is developing innovative ways to promote wider engagement in the design of public services, and my role concerns ethical issues in the development and use of new engagement methods.
+I have also collaborated with colleagues in LICA (Lancaster Institute for Contemporary Arts) and Glasgow School of Art on an AHRC-funded project called Leapfrog (2015-2018).
+The project has been developing innovative ways to promote wider engagement in the design of public services, and my role concerns ethical issues in the development and use of new engagement methods.

 Earlier projects in which I was involved include INES - Institutionalisation of Ethics in Science Policy (FP6) and Eurogenbank (FP4), on genetic banking in six European countries.
 I have also done training and consultancy in police ethics and in research ethics.